Rewarding Employees and Understanding Motivation

 Extrinsic and intrinsic motivations

-Rewarding employees is driven by the intent to create motivation.
-It therefore begs the question, “what drives our behaviour?”
+We create rewards with the intent of creating motivation.
+It therefore begs the question, "what drives our behaviour?"
 Psychologists have proposed different ways of thinking about motivation, including looking at whether motivation arises extrinsically or intrinsically for an individual.
 It has been found that each type has a different effect on a persons behaviour and their pursuit of goals.

 Extrinsic motivation is when we are motivated to perform a behaviour or engage in an activity because we want to earn a reward or avoid punishment.
 This is a very transactional system – people will engage in the behaviour not because they enjoy it but because they expect to get something in return or avoid something unpleasant.